stellar-deprecated/starlight/README.md

 This repository contains a experiments, prototypes, documents, and issues relating to implementing the Starlight protocol on the Stellar network.
-Protoypes here are dependent on Core Advancement Protocols, [CAP-21] and [CAP-40], that are not yet accepted or implemented.
-You can experiment with the Starlight protocol by using the devnet, or running a private Stellar network in a docker container.
+Protoypes here are dependent on Protocol 19 and Core Advancement Protocols, [CAP-21] and [CAP-40], that are not yet released.
+You can experiment with the Starlight protocol by using the devnet, or running a Stellar network in a docker container.
 To find out how, see [Getting Started](Getting%20Started.md).